What is RevOps?

 Are you ready to produce the best customer journey, lower the cost to acquire customers, and create predictable revenue and growth?
 Follow these five steps below:

 1. You need to gather all and any data related to revenue, put this in one place.
-Complete an audit of your company- review your customer journey and find gaps.
+Complete an audit of your company- review your customer success journey and find gaps.

 2. You need to bring every system used into one platform like a CRM - Salesforce is great for this.
 Define the goals of your company and align departments on these.